The battle for engineering talent

 I’m going to speak for myself on these but I assume my opinions are representative of a lot of engineers.

 Funding.
-I really don’t give a fuck if a company just raised $743 million in venture capital.
+I really don’t care if a company just raised $743 million in venture capital.
 It’s not like that translates to an above-market salary (and in the unlikely case that it does, say that rather than advertising the funding).
 I guess it’s nice to know that the company is apparently not on the verge of going out of business, but, “Will I lose my job because my employer goes out of business?” is very low on my list of concerns.

 Industry.
 “Come disrupt the X industry!” is extremely unappealing.
-What are the chances that I give any fucks at all about whatever mundane industry the business happens to operate in?
+What are the chances that I care at all about whatever mundane industry the business happens to operate in?
 There are certain industries that I personally won’t work in (e.g. payday lending, network marketing, cat juggling) but that’s pretty much the extent of my caring.
 Factors like the people I work with, the technologies we use, the methodologies we use, etc., have way more bearing on what the job is like than the industry the job is in.
 I once worked for a startup in the solar power industry.
 For a brief time I was pumped to work in an industry I cared about, then I realized that once I got into the actual work it was still all just TPS reports.
 So much of engineering work is just mundane bugfixes on features I don’t really understand, being done for the benefit of people I’ll never meet.
 The domain/mission makes only a very tiny difference in what the day-to-day work is like or how fulfilling it is.

 “Interesting” technical problems.
 I don’t buy the “solve interesting technical problems” perk.
 If I took everywhere I’ve ever worked (10+ full-time jobs and 30+ consulting clients) and made a line graph of the technical interestingness of their problems, the line would be more or less flat.
 The vast majority of business applications are just a giant ball of TPS reports and aren’t inherently interesting.
 What is interesting is if the dev team working on an application cares enough to try to make the codebase as convenient and enjoyable to work with as possible.
 The reason I absolutely love working with Ruby on Rails isn’t because I find CRUD applications “interesting”, it’s because Rails helps take a tedious, repetitive job and make it as convenient as it could imaginably be.